A perfectionist pessimistic Asian mother is a piece of work.

 ●Children to them is part of retirement tool, children are their carer and provider for their retirement plan.

-●Good husband will have a steady job and steady paycheck.
+●Good children will have a steady job and steady paycheck and devote (some of) their income to parents.

 ●Good daughter will give grandma grandchildren to play with.

-●They will live very frugal and will collect things even if it's broken, unusable, unfixable or inessential.
+●They will live very frugal and will collect things even if it's broken, unusable, unfix-able or unessential.

 Now, The Survival Guide